SOCIAL SECURITY DISABILITY LAWYER

-As a Tallahassee social security disability lawyer, Matt Liebenhaut represents individuals of all ages who are unable to work because of a physical, mental, or emotional disability.
-We assist these individuals obtain Private (LTD or STD) Disability Insurance Benefits as well as Disability Insurance Benefits (SSDI) and/or Supplemental Security Income (SSI) from the Social Security Administration.
+As Tallahassee social security disability attorneys, Liebenhaut Law represent individuals of all ages who are unable to work because of a physical, mental, or emotional disability.
+We assist these individuals to obtain Private (LTD) Disability Insurance Benefits as well as Disability Insurance Benefits (SSDI) and/or Supplemental Security Income (SSI) from the Social Security Administration.
 If your application for SSDI or SSI has been denied, contact us for a free consultation with a social security disability lawyer.
 You only have sixty days from the date of your denial to file your appeal so don’t delay.
 If we represent you, you will not pay anything unless we win your appeal and obtain benefits for you.

 What are SSDI and SSI?

 If you are disabled and can no longer work, you may be entitled to either Social Security Disability Insurance (SSDI) benefits or Supplemental Security Insurance (SSI).
 While both benefits are similar, they have slightly different eligibility criteria.
 Since the Social Security tax funds SSDI, an individual would have needed to pay into this fund during employment to receive benefits.
 Then, the monthly benefit an individual would receive would be based on earning records of the insured worker.

 To receive SSI on the basis of a disability, an individual must have limited income; limited resources; be a US citizen, national, or in a certain category of aliens; and live in the United States or Mariana Islands.
 Monthly payments for SSI varies according to need.
 If you live in Tallahassee or the surrounding areas, and need a social security disability lawyer, we help you apply for either SSDI or SSI.